Revealing Choice Bracketing: Experimental Design

-Sessions took place in two experimental economics labs in Canada during June 2019 to February 2020.
-Subjects were recruited from the labs' student participant pools.
-The experiment was conducted on paper.
-After the instructions had been read aloud and subjects were given the opportunity to ask questions privately, participants completed a brief comprehension quiz, and the experimenter individually checked answers and explained any errors.
-Only one round was handed out to a subject at a time, and that round was collected before the next round was handed out.
-Subjects indicated each choice by highlighting the line corresponding to their choice for each subdecision using a provided highlighter.
-Subjects were allowed no other aids at their desk when making choices.
-The order of decisions was varied across participants.
-Instructions, experimental materials, and details of the experimental procedure are provided in Appendix \ref{sec:experimental materials}.\footnote{The three experiments were separately pre-registered through the Open Science Framework.
-Our analysis follows our plans with only minor modifications for expositional purposes that do not affect the interpretation of our results.}
+Sessions took place in Toronto Experimental Economics Lab and SFU Experimental Economics Lab from June 2019 to February 2020, each taking place in a one hour block.
+Subjects were recruited from the labs' student participant pools to participate in one of the three experiments.
+Instructions, experimental materials, and details of the experimental procedure are provided in Online Supplement \ref{sec:experimental materials}.\footnote{The three experiments were separately pre-registered through the Open Science Framework.
+Our analysis follows our plans with only minor modifications that do not affect the interpretation of our results.
+See Appendix \ref{sec:RelationToPrereg} for details.}